altcha-org/altcha-lib-java/README.md

 # ALTCHA Java Library

-The ALTCHA Java Library is a lightweight, zero-dependency library designed for creating and verifying [ALTCHA](https://altcha.org) challenges.
+The ALTCHA Java Library is a lightweight library designed for creating and verifying [ALTCHA](https://altcha.org) challenges.

 ## Compatibility